pop-os/docs/src/customize-pop/customize-desktop.md

 Change the function of the `SUPER` key, desktop backgrounds, workspace features, and placement and visibility of desktop components in `Settings` ➞ `Desktop`.

-- [`Desktop Options`](/customize-pop/customize-desktop.md#desktop-options) provides options to modify the `SUPER` key's function, enable Hot Corner, and add or position top bar elements.
+- [`Desktop Options`](/customize-pop/customize-desktop.md#desktop-options) provides options to modify the `SUPER` key's function, enabling Hot Corner, and adding or positioning top bar elements.
 - [`Background` settings](/customize-pop/customize-desktop.md#background) allows users to set pre-installed wallpaper or user images as the background image.
 - [`Appearance` settings](/customize-pop/customize-desktop.md#appearance) provides the option to choose a dark or light theme that applies across the entire desktop environment.
 - [`Dock` settings](/customize-pop/customize-desktop.md#dock) provides option to modify Dock visibility, placement, size, and displayed icons.